Chern characters and Hirzebruch-Riemann-Roch formula for matrix factorizations: Introduction

-Note also that the category $\MF(\w)$ for an isolated singularity fits naturally into the framework of noncommutative geometry developed from the point of view of dg-categories or $A_{\infty}$-categories (see \cite{KKP}, \cite{Dyck}).
+The category $\MF(\w)$ for an isolated singularity fits naturally into the framework of noncommutative geometry developed from the point of view of dg-categories or $A_{\infty}$-categories (see \cite{KKP}, \cite{Dyck}).
 As shown in \cite{Dyck} it provides an example of a smooth and proper noncommutative space (in the sense of \cite{KS}).
 The classical \HRR\ formula for coherent sheaves on smooth projective varieties was recently generalized by Shklyarov \cite{Shk} to such noncommutative spaces (see also \cite{CalW} where similar ideas are developed in the classical case).
 He showed that the Hochschild homology $HH_*(\CC)$ of a smooth proper dg-category $\CC$ is equipped with a canonical nondegenerate bilinear form $\lan\cdot,\cdot\ran$.
 His categorical \HRR\ formula expresses the Euler characteristic of the $\Hom$-spaces between two objects in the derived category of $\CC$ in terms of Chern characters (aka Euler classes) taking values in $HH_*(\CC)$ and the form $\lan\cdot,\cdot\ran$.
 In fact, there exists an even more general formula computing the traces of certain endomorphisms of the $\Hom$-spaces between two objects (see \cite[Thm.
 16]{CalW} and Theorem \ref{cardy-prop} below).
 In the case of a Calabi-Yau category $\CC$ this generalized formula is equivalent to the Cardy condition for the corresponding open-closed 2d TQFT (see \cite[Thm.
 15]{CalW}).

 In concrete situations the difficulty shifts to calculating explicitly the Hochschild homology of the corresponding category along with the Chern character map and the canonical bilinear form.
-Our second motivation was to work out these ingredients in the case of the ($\Zt$-graded) dg-category of \mf s of an isolated hypersurface singularity, including the $G$-equivariant version.
+In our paper we work out these ingredients in the case of the ($\Zt$-graded) dg-category of \mf s of an isolated hypersurface singularity $\w$, including the $G$-equivariant version, where $G$ is a finite group of symmetries of $\w$.
 This leads to a concrete \HRR\ formula for \mf s.